 That’s right.
 Ensure your device connects to the correct Wi-Fi network (and not one of your neighbors, for example.)

-Connecting to a wrong Wi-Fi network will cause local tasks, like printing or file sharing, to fail.
-That’s not to mention, well, you’ll be troubleshooting something that’s not necessarily broken.
+Connecting to the wrong Wi-Fi network will cause local tasks — such as network printing or file sharing — to fail.

 This issue can be relatively rare but it doesn’t hurt to make sure all the cables and wires are plugged in properly and intact — not cut, broken, or chewed up by pets.

-All hardware devices (router, modem, gateway, switches, etc.) must be plugged into power and turned on.
+All hardware devices (router, modem, ONT, gateway, switches, etc.) must be plugged into power and turned on.
 At the very least, you should see some lights coming out of them.

 2. Figure out where the issue is

-When all the cables are in good shape, now it’s time to find out where the problem is.
+With the housekeeping taken care of, it’s time to find out where the problem is.

 - Can you connect to your Wi-Fi network?
-If you can’t, or your network is unavailable — you don’t see the Wi-Fi name on your phone — then the issue is the router.
+If you can’t, or your network is unavailable — you don’t see the Wi-Fi name on your phone — the problem is likely at the Wi-Fi router.

-- If you can connect to your Wi-Fi network — your computer or phone indicated that there’s a Wi-Fi connection — but you cannot access the Internet to check email or Facebook — then the issue is likely at the modem.
+- If you can connect to your Wi-Fi network but you cannot access the Internet, then the issue is likely at the terminal device — chances are that’s the Cable modem or Fiber-optic ONT.

-In any case, you can always start with the modem.
+In any case, you can always start with the modem/ONT.

-3. Broadband Internet Troubleshooting: What to check on the modem (or any terminal device)
+3. Broadband Internet troubleshooting: How to check the terminal device.